Your Custom Text Here

 The role

-Contribute to ensuring that accessibility is at the heart of all activity
+contribute to ensuring that accessibility is at the heart of all activity

-Contribute to cultivating equity, diversity and inclusion for everyone within the organisation and its community
+contribute to cultivating equity, diversity and inclusion for everyone within the organisation and its community

 Terms & Conditions

-Contract type: Freelance, 11 months (August 2025 - July 2026).
+Contract type: Freelance, 7 months (December 2025 - July 2026).
 We have funding in place for this period - however, our aim is that the role will continue beyond this (subject to securing additional funding).

-Fee: £200 per day (£8,400 in total)
+Fee: £200 per day (£3,200 in total)

 Access support and an access budget will be available.